Middleton-Lab/quant_methods_2/Randomization_simulation_methods/Notes.md

 Intro / Background / Prerequisites
 Resources
 Goals, concepts

 Motivations

+What questions do we ask when we use statistics?
+Null models

-Example uses
+Main applications & Example uses

 Cautionary tales
 ACF/CCF hummingbirds
-Null models
-What questions do we ask when we use statistics?
-Intro to power

 Problem set:
 Give a data set that was generated from a null & ask them to visualize and summarize.
 Some simple programming - pulling samples, assigning and tracking ids, loops and mapping